vexide/website/src/content/docs/program-structure.md

 }
 ```

 This line of code brings vexide's *prelude* module into scope.
 All that this does is import a bunch of commonly used stuff, so you don't have to type out their full name every time.
-For example, you can simply use `Motor` rather than `vexide::devices::smart::motor::Motor`.
+For example, you can simply use `Motor` rather than `vexide::smart::motor::Motor`.

 > [!TIP]
 > For a full list of what's imported by the `prelude`, see the [module docs](https://docs.rs/vexide/latest/vexide/prelude/index.html).